martinjos/rb3_driver/README.md

 What is the keytar?
 -------------------

-The keytar is a 2-octave (25-key) keyboard with full-size spring-loaded keys, octave shift and program change buttons, a footswitch/modulation pedal jack, and a dual-function modulation/pitch-bend touch panel.
+The keytar is a 2-octave (25-key) keyboard with full-size spring-loaded velocity-sensitive keys, octave shift and program change buttons, a footswitch/modulation pedal jack, and a dual-function modulation/pitch-bend touch panel.
 It comes with a USB dongle that communicates wirelessly with the keytar.
 It also has a standard MIDI out (DIN) jack.

 What is this driver supposed to do?